denete/generator-scbz/README.md

 ## Features

-Please see our [gulpfile.js](app/templates/gulpfile.js) for up to date information on what is supported
+Please see the [gulpfile.js](app/templates/gulpfile.js) for information on what is supported

 * CSS pre-processing
 * CSS concatenation and minification